Rishthegreat/Notes/School/WW2.md

 - Casablanca Conference
 	- There are a bunch of these meetings but 4 major ones
 	- January 14 to 24, 1943
-	- The soviets (not at the conference) feel that they are taking the brunt of the war
+	- The Soviets (not at the conference) feel that they are taking the brunt of the war.
+Thinks that the other allies purposefully delayed the front so that the Soviets bleed out
 		- They want the Americans to attack France
 		- Roosevelt is not opposed to this, but Churchill thinks that the allies are not ready
 			- He wants it to be a winning move because otherwise, it will end in a stalemate
-				- They invade Sicilly and Italy
+				- They invade Sicilly and Italy, and then step-up the war in Japan
+	- Strategy during war is unconditional surrender
+		- No negotiations of terms
+		- The victor is completely in control of the terms and can rebuilt or do whatever however they please